colosseumrl/colosseumrl/README.md

 Basic requirements are listed in the `requirements.txt` and can be installed from PyPi with `pip install -r requirements.txt`.

-This project also requires the [Spacetime framework](https://github.com/Mondego/spacetime), which current doesnt have a PyPi entry.

 ## Install
 Simply clone the repo and run `pip install -e .` in the root directory to install a development copy of the library.
 Full pip install is